This module introduces students to monetary and macroeconomic issues from a theoretical perspective. The following topics are considered:

 • Long-run analysis of the aggregate economy

 This is an elective module for all Single and Joint Honours Degree courses in Economics.

 The module is NOT available to students across other degree courses in the University.

 Method of assessment

-to understand the issues involved in developing a modern, effective framework for conducting monetary policy; for instance the role of inflation targeting and central bank independence
+2 Understand the issues involved in developing a modern, effective framework for conducting macroeconomic policy

 3 Synthesise and critically compare different economic analyses of a macroeconomic issue

 4 Distinguish between structural and reduced form modelling in macroeconomics

 5 Demonstrate critical understanding of the role of assumptions in macro and monetary modelling.

 Back to top